7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 To define a Set binding use `.many` and `.add` methods of the @scaladoc[ModuleDef](izumi.distage.model.definition.ModuleDef) DSL.

-As an example, we may declare multiple command handlers and use them to interpret user input in a REPLL
+As an example, we may declare multiple command handlers and use them to interpret user input in a REPL

 ```scala mdoc:reset:to-string